ShipClip

 The Problems

-- Bloated Tools: Most screen recording apps are Electron wrappers or cloud-first SaaS products that feel sluggish and phone home constantly.
+- Bloated tools: Most screen recording apps are Electron wrappers or cloud-first SaaS products that feel sluggish and phone home constantly.

-- Post-Production Pain: Getting polished results (zoom-to-click, camera PiP, click indicators) usually means bouncing between multiple apps.
+- Post-production pain: Getting polished results (zoom-to-click, camera PiP, click indicators) usually means bouncing between multiple apps.

-- Privacy Concerns: Many recording tools upload your content by default or require accounts just to record.
+- Privacy concerns: Many recording tools upload your content by default or require accounts just to record.

 The Solution